davidmacdonald80/awx-on-k3s/playlists/awx-deployment/README.md

 - Copy k3s.yaml to ~/.kube/config
 - add kubectl bash completion to /etc/bashrc
 - add export KUBECONFIG to /etc/bashrc and activate changes
-- verify github repo is up to date with upstream
 - get latest AWX-Operator version and set in kustomization (takes several tasks)
 - Apply latest AWX-Operator and wait for it to be ready {{ vault_timeout_value }}
 - create cert for awx